-- Using a stand mixer (or hand mixer + large bowl), whip powdered sugar, milk, and vanilla on high speed until incorporated, about 5-7 minutes.2 cup powdered sugar, 3 tablespoon milk, 1 teaspoon vanilla extract
+- Using a stand mixer (or hand mixer + large bowl), whip powdered sugar, milk, and vanilla on high speed until incorporated, about 5-7 minutes.2 cups powdered sugar, 3 tablespoons milk, 1 teaspoon vanilla extract

-- Check the consistency of the icing.
-It should be a smooth solid, not crumbly or wattery.
+- Check the consistency; it should be smooth and solid, not crumbly or watery.
 If too firm, add more milk, 1 teaspoon at a time.
 If too liquid, add more powdered sugar, 1-3 tablespoons at a time.